MedFriendly®

 The first step towards diagnosis of spondylosis is a thorough review of the patient's personal and family

 medical history and a detailed physical evaluation.
-A physical evaluation can tell a lot about the health and
+A physical evaluation can tell a lot about the health

-general fitness of the patient.
+and general fitness of the patient.
 A physical exam can be done through a neurological examination.
 A

-neurological examination formally assesses the patient's sensory symptoms such as pain, numbness, and
+neurological examination formally assesses the patient's sensory symptoms such as pain, numbness,

-through the physical exam.
-If the neurological examination shows abnormalities, additional tests may be
+also be examined through the physical exam.
+If the neurological examination shows abnormalities,

-needed to understand the nature and extent of disease.
+additional tests may be needed to understand the nature and extent of disease.

 One of the most common tests used to diagnosis spondyolsis is an x-ray to examine the condition of the